 Make sure you schedule your one-on-ones at a dedicated time you know you can make regularly.
 Do your very best not to cancel, or let them cancel the meeting.
 Keeping your commitments builds trust with your team.

 Not to fret: Everyone can recognize that things come up, and it might not always be possible to meet this frequently.
-If you have to push an upcoming meeting because of pressing priorities, consider either rescheduling the one-on-one for later in the day or week or shortening the meeting time for the day as an exception.
+If you have to push an upcoming meeting because of pressing priorities, consider either rescheduling the one-on-one for later in the day or week, or shortening the meeting time for the day as an exception.

-Boost employee engagement and participation in the conversation by sharing the agenda before the meeting.
+Improve employee engagement and participation in the conversation by sharing the agenda before the meeting.
 Ask them if there are any topics they would like to talk about and meeting agenda items they want to add.
 Sharing the agenda in advance gives you both visibility on what you’ll be discussing, making it easy to arrive at the meeting prepared.

-💡 Did you know?
 Officevibe’s one-on-one software lets managers and employees set talking points in a shared meeting agenda throughout the week.
 You can save on prep time by using the customizable one-on-one meeting template offered directly in the app.

 One-on-one meetings offer the opportunity to build rapport with your employees and connect on a personal level.
 Spark free-flowing conversation by asking them about things they’re interested in, like hobbies, what they did over the weekend, or upcoming vacation plans.
 Dedicating time in the meeting to talk about more than just work shows your team members that you care about them and their well-being and encourages open and honest dialogue.

 Stuck for some fresh conversation starters?
 Here are some different ways to check in and get to know your team members better.